Yorke Peninsula 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, the south Pacific, the southeast Pacific, and South America.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, New Zealand, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 5 June to 9 June, 9 June to 13 June, and 13 June to 17 June.
-Rain events originating in the tropics and moving south are possible about 6 June to 10 June, and 26 June to 30 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 19 January to 23 January, 26 January to 30 January, and 7 February to 11 February.
+Rain events originating in the tropics and moving south are possible about 20 January to 24 January, 28 January to 1 February, and 1 February to 5 February.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.